Lily James

-Lily Chloe Ninette Thomson (born 5 April 1989), better known by her stage name Lily James, is an English actress.
+Lily Chloe Ninette Thomson (born 5 April 1989), known professionally as Lily James, is an English actress.
 She studied acting at the Guildhall School of Music and Drama in London and began her career in the British television series Just William (2010).
-Following her role in the period drama series Downton Abbey (2012–2015), her film breakthrough was the title role in Cinderella (2015).
+Following a supporting role in the period drama series Downton Abbey (2012–2015), her breakthrough was the title role in the fantasy film Cinderella (2015).